polyaxon/polyaxon/docs/references/polyaxon-cli/run.md

   --ttl [optional] | INT | Time to live for the current run after it's done.
   -l [optional] | | To start logs after running.
   -u [optional] | | To upload the repo before running.
+  --local | | To start the run locally, with `docker` environment as default.
+  -P, --params | | NAME=VALUE  A parameter to override the default params of the run, form `-P name=value`.
   --help | | Show this message and exit.